Reviews for the HP 15s-eq0803ng

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

-R3 3200U: Mobile Dual-Core APU using two Zen+ cores clocked at 2.6 to 3.5 GHz (with SMT, meaning 4 Threads) and a Vega graphics card with 3 CUs clocked at up to 1200 MHz.» Further information can be found in our Comparison of Mobile Processsors.
+R3 3200U: A dual-core APU with two Zen cores clocked at 2.6 GHz to 3.5 GHz (with SMT support for a total of 4 threads) and a Vega graphics adapter with 3 CUs clocked at up to 1,200 MHz.
+The Ryzen 3 is designed for laptops.» Further information can be found in our Comparison of Mobile Processsors.

 15-16 inch is a standard display size for laptops and offers the biggest variety of products.» To find out how fine a display is, see our DPI List.